 Visit Platz des 9th November 1989

-November 9, 1989 is the day the Berlin Wall finally fell.
+November 9, 1989 is the day the Berlin Wall finally fell, and the border crossing here was the first to open.
 This important day in Germany’s and Berlin’s history is detailed with photos and descriptions at a free memorial near the Bornholmer Str Sbahn station.